lunarphp/lunar/docs/src/quickstart.md

 GetCandy provides a demo store as a reference to help you build your own custom e-commerce app.
 The demo store is built using Laravel Livewire (as is our admin hub).
 You can quickly see how to load products, collections, use the cart and checkout.

-If you would prefer to install GetCandy into your own Laravel application, please follow the [installation instructions](/installation).
+If you would prefer to install Lunar into your own Laravel application, please follow the [installation instructions](/installation).

 ## Requirements